Exporting: Why and how?

-- To increase your revenue and profitability by expanding your business.
+- Increase your revenue and profitability by expanding your business.

-- To shield you from fluctuations in your domestic market.
-A downturn in one country’s or even continent's economy isn’t always repeated worldwide.
+- Shield you from fluctuations in your domestic market.
+A downturn in one country’s or even one continent's economy isn’t always repeated worldwide.
 And the more dispersed your customer base is, the better.

-- To smooth out your annual workflow.
+- Smooth out your annual workflow.
 Businesses that focus in one product area may experience seasonality in sales.
 But this effect can be lessened by widening your market.
-For example, selling your summer-friendly products in hotter climates during the winter season at home.
+For example, turnover from selling your summer-friendly products in hotter climates during the winter season at home.

-- To stimulate fresh demand for your product.
+- Stimulate fresh demand for your product.
 A product with moderate sales in the UK may prove to be a great success elsewhere.
 See more on choosing an export market.

-To start to answer that question, you should begin by looking at two areas.
+There are two areas to investigate before deciding whether your business is right for exporting.
 The first deals with factors specific to your own company and its current circumstances; the second looks at more general factors relating to your industry’s position in the international marketplace.

 Ask yourself some questions about your business:

 - Do you have the necessary financial reserves to develop your export market potential or are you able to access funding and support from your bank?

 - Are you already receiving a high number of overseas enquiries about your product?
 This can suggest potential demand.